5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

 **NVRAM/Delete...-FE41995C9F82** | <ul> <li> Add `csr-active-config` <li> Add `boot-args`

 - Save your config and reboot
 - Enter `kextstat | grep -v com.apple` in Terminal to check if all the required kexts you added are loaded.
-If not add `-amfipassbeta` (if AMFIPass.kext is not present) and `-brcmfxbeta` (if Wireless is working but you cannot connect to accesspotsints)
+If not add `-amfipassbeta` (if AMFIPass.kext is not present) and `-brcmfxbeta` (if Wireless is working but you cannot connect to access points)

+### 3. Applying Root Patches to re-enable Wi-Fi Cards

 - Download the [latest release](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) of OpenCore Legacy Patcher
 - Run OpenCore Legacy Patcher and click on "Post Install Root Patch".
 If the option to patch "Networking Modern Wireless" or "Networking Legacy Wireless" is available, apply the root patches:<br> ![OCLP_Wifi](https://github.com/5T33Z0/OC-Little-Translated/assets/76865553/e1495929-945a-400e-961d-6263f15c3fde)
+- Once patching is done, reboot
+- Enjoy working Wi-Fi again!

-- If the "Networking: Modern Wireless" or "Networking: Legacy Wireless" option is not available, you need either need to force-enable the option in the Source Code and build OpenCore Patcher yourself (Step 3) or inject a spoofed Wi-Fi device into macOS.
+**NOTE**: If the "Networking: Modern Wireless" or "Networking: Legacy Wireless" option is not available, then OCLP couldn't detect a compatible Wi-Fi card.
+In this case you need to either force-enable the option in the Source Code, build OCLP Patcher yourself and then apply the root patches (Step 4) or spoof a compatible Wi-Fi device into macOS.

-### 3. Building OCLP from Source and applying Root Patches
-Do this if OpenCore Legacy Patcher doesn't detect your Wi-Fi Card (it only supports specific cards used in real Macs after all…)
+### 4. Workaround: Force-enable Wi-Fi Patching in OCLP
+If you have one of the compatible and previously supported Broadcom or Atheros Wi-Fi Cards but it is not detected by OCLP, you need to force-enable Wi-Fi patching in OCLP's Source Code and then build a custom version of the patcher by following the steps below.
+In my experience this is only an issue in OCLP 0.6.9 and older.
+Once version 1.0.0 was released it detects the Broadcom card in my system automatically.

 - Download the OCLP [Source Code](https://github.com/dortania/OpenCore-Legacy-Patcher) and unzip it
 -  Enter in Terminal (line by line):